PHP_UML is a reverse-engineering tool, and an API documentation tool.

 From its version 1.5, PHP_UML can also parse procedural code.
 The export format called "htmlnew" benefits from this new capability, and turns PHP_UML into a kind of competitor of PhpDocumentor (although it does not offer all of its features).
 See here an example of an API documentation as generated by PHP_UML.

-@varlearn PHP_UML about the expected types of a parameter or a property (when type hinting is not present).
+@param and @var learn PHP_UML about the expected types of a parameter or a property.

 So the more documented your PHP code is, the more precise your XMI file, or your API documentation, will be.